Credit Improvement Richmond

 A longer credit history is generally better for credit scores and gives creditors a better idea of what your long-term financial habits are like.

 Credit mix – While not mandatory, it may be helpful to have a few different types of credit to show creditors how you are able to handle different types of debt.

 Take a look at this infographic to learn more about credit scores.

 What Information Does Your Credit Report Contain?

-We’ve already mentioned that lenders will be interested in obtaining your credit report in order for them to gauge what you’d be like as a borrower.
+We’ve already mentioned that lenders in Richmond will be interested in obtaining your credit report in order for them to gauge what you’d be like as a borrower.
 But what exactly will they be looking at?
 What’s included in your credit report?